The four formulas, side by side

 Which 1RM formula is most accurate?

-It depends on the rep range, and the honest answer is that no single formula wins across all reps and all athletes.
-LeSuer 1997 validated multiple equations against true 1RM testing across bench, squat, and deadlift and found prediction error within ~2% at ≤5 reps and growing sharply past 10.
-Epley tends to overshoot at high reps; Brzycki holds up well at low reps but has an asymptote at 37 reps that breaks the math; Lombardi runs flatter; O'Conner is the most conservative.
-Average across all four is the most defensible single number when you don't have a strong reason to prefer one — the per-formula breakdown above shows the spread so you can see how much agreement you're getting.
+It depends on the rep range — no single formula wins across all reps and all athletes.
+At ≤5 reps the four agree closely; past 10 they fan out.
+Epley overshoots at high reps; Brzycki holds up at low reps but has an asymptote at 37 reps that breaks the math; Lombardi runs flatter; O'Conner is the most conservative.
+The cross-formula average is the most defensible single number when you don't have a strong reason to prefer one.
+The per-formula breakdown above shows the spread so you can see how much agreement you're getting; the ±2/5/10% reliability bands are informed by LeSuer 1997.

 How many reps should I use?